awslabs/dynamodb-shell/README.md

 2. Update online help and README.

-3. Add support for Global Tables.
-It is fairly clear what "wait" means on CREATE TABLE (with non Global Tables).
-There is (currently) no "wait" in ALTER TABLE which I see as problematic.
-I would like to implement both extensions for Global Tables in both CREATE and ALTER (also DROP) keeping "wait" semantics in mind.

-4. Add support for additional language constructs.
+3. Add support for additional language constructs.
 This is a delicate balancing act between attempting to build all of SQL against DynamoDB (which we don't want to do) and providing some more SQL constructs which will help users.
 For example, we do intend to add support for client side implementations of COUNT and COUNT DISTINCT.
 Once COUNT DISTINCT is implemented, it is a small matter of providing language support for GROUP BY which is something that I do want to do.
 However, I explicitly do not want to add support for client-side joins - they are not a construct that is natively supported by DynamoDB.
 This is, however, a matter of some heated discussions among the development team.

-5. Add support for DynamoDB DAX.
+4. Add support for DynamoDB DAX.

-6. Add more tests.
+5. Add more tests.

-7. Distribute signed binaries.
+6. Distribute signed binaries.

 # Licensing